openeew/openeew-python/README.rst

 Contributing
 ===========
 This project welcomes contributions.
-See `CONTRIBUTING.md <CONTRIBUTING.md>`_ for more information.
+See `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ for more information.

 License
 ===========